 An Indigenous Australian who glided to tennis glory, winning Wimbledon with a style that charmed the world and challenged stereotypes.

-Evonne Goolagong Cawley emerged from the small town of Barellan, New South Wales, a Wiradjuri girl whose natural athleticism was spotted on a chance visit to a local tennis court.
-Her rise through the ranks was marked by a seemingly effortless grace and a potent tactical mind, a combination that took her to the pinnacle of the sport.
-In 1971, she captivated the world by winning Wimbledon, her joyful play and radiant smile making her a global star.
-Her career, spanning the 1970s and early 80s, was a collection of major titles and fierce rivalries, but her impact transcended trophies.
-As a trailblazer for Indigenous Australians and a role model for athletes who prioritized elegance over aggression, Goolagong Cawley carved a unique and enduring path in tennis history.
+Evonne Goolagong Cawley won Wimbledon in 1971, captivating the world with her joyful play and radiant smile.
+A Wiradjuri girl from Barellan, New South Wales, her natural athleticism was spotted on a chance visit to a local tennis court.
+Her rise through the ranks was marked by seemingly effortless grace and a potent tactical mind.
+Her career spanned the 1970s and early 80s, collecting major titles amid fierce rivalries.
+As a trailblazer for Indigenous Australians and a role model for athletes prioritizing elegance over aggression, she carved a unique path in tennis history.

 1946–1964